-Barranyi National Park, situated in the Gulf of Carpentaria, is one of the Northern Territory's most remote visitor destinations.
+Barranyi National Park is situated in the Gulf of Carpentaria, is one of the Northern Territory's most remote visitor destinations.
 This peaceful wilderness haven within the Sir Edward Pellew Group of islands is owned by the Yanyuwa Aboriginal people, who live in the area.
 The island represents an important link in protecting and preserving the Aboriginal way of life, culture and traditions.
-Barranyi National Park is managed by Parks and Wildlife Services of the Northern Territory under a leaseback arrangement and in conjunction with a local management committee on which the traditional owners, the Commission and the local residents are represented.
+Barranyi National Park is managed by the Parks and Wildlife Commission of the Northern Territory under a leaseback arrangement and in conjunction with a local management committee.